-Thank you for purchasing the state-of-the-art Phymetrix Portable Moisture Analyzer models: PPMa or PPBa.
-Model PPMa is a weatherproof handheld analyzer, while model PPBa is a benchtop portable analyzer which includes a built-in metering valve and flow meter; otherwise both analyzers operate the same.
-This User's Manual describes the functions of both of these analyzers as well as their operating methods and handling precautions.
-The minor differences between the two models are addressed as necessary within the document.
+Thank you for purchasing the state-of-the-art Phymetrix DewPatrol Moisture Analyzer, it is a weatherproof handheld analyzer which includes a built-in liquid separator, metering valve and flow meter.
+This User's Manual describes the functions of this analyzer as well as its operating methods and handling precautions.
 There are also some sections that review general knowledge and concepts of water vapor science.
 Read this manual thoroughly before using the analyzer.
-There is also a Quick Setup Manual describing the main functions and basic procedures for performing measuring operations.
-Check our website www.phymetrix.com/user-manuals/ for latest versions of documentation regarding these analyzers.
+Check our website "www.phymetrix.com/" for latest versions of documentation regarding this analyzer.